AdamManuel-dev/auto-image-diff/README.md

 - 🔍 **Smart File Pairing**: Fuzzy matching algorithm for intelligent batch comparisons
 - 🔬 **OpenCV Support**: Advanced feature-based alignment using ORB and SIFT algorithms
 - 📊 **Performance Metrics**: Detailed processing statistics and throughput analysis
+- 🤖 **AI Agent Integration**: Optimized for use with Claude Code and other AI coding assistants

 ## 📦 Installation